jpxoi/timeloop/README.md

 >venv/Scripts/Activate.ps1 //In Powershel
 >```

+If you want to learn more about virtual environments, you can read the [Python Virtual Environments: A Primer](https://realpython.com/python-virtual-environments-a-primer/) article.
+There is also this [freeCodeCamp Blog Entry](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/) that explains how to use virtual environments.

+#### Repository Cloning

-Now, clone the repository by running the following command:
+After activating the virtual environment, you can clone the repository by running the following command:

 ```bash
 git clone <repository-url>